pecheny/ExtendingUnityEditor/Assets/02-EditorScriptingBasics/Readme.md

 ![](https://raw.githubusercontent.com/pecheny/ExtendingUnityEditor/master/Assets/02-EditorScriptingBasics/Preview/preview-04.png)

 Makes new gameobject called "Group" and puts all selected ones to it as a children.
-Press Ctrl+g or select in the menu.
+Press Ctrl+g or choose in the menu.